 While Robin considers his day job as a techie a means to make ends meet; to him- art itself is about feeding one’s soul.
 As far as this poet is concerned, art comes from within and can strike a chord in someone when they least expect it.

-In the end, the core of every poem in this collection is the fact that Robin Tejpal has managed to speak from the heart and resonate a message that we can all relate to in honest sincerity, about what it’s like to be urbanised.
+In the end, every poem in this collection is Robin’s way of speaking from his heart, resonating a message that we can all relate to in honest sincerity, about what it’s like to be urbanised.